Table of Contents:

 When you implement least privilege with application control, your employees are empowered and continue to be productive with increased security working in the background to prevent cyber threats.
 The key benefits of implementing a least privilege strategy with application control include:

-- Reduced costs from saving time and money in managing users securely.
+- Reduced costs—save time and money by managing users securely.

 - Empowered, happier employees who can perform their tasks without encountering roadblocks.

 - Fast-tracked, demonstrable compliance through automated reporting to satisfy auditors.

 - Improved security that blocks cybercriminals and malicious insiders from exploiting credential compromise.

 Least privilege harnesses technology to reduce risks caused by cyber fatigue

 Globally, organizations are being challenged by an ever-growing cyber threat landscape and are experiencing serious cyber fatigue.
 Their employees are dealing with constant information overload about cyber attacks, ransomware, identity theft, and phishing scams.
 They reuse previous passwords (under pressure to constantly change passwords every time there’s news of a data breach), which increases both cyber risks and cyber fatigue.

 Cyber fatigue is occurring at all levels of the organization, from the CISO looking for metrics on the company’s exposure to cyberattacks to the IT Security team trying to force employees to be more secure.
 The organization must meet compliance, and employees need to perform their daily tasks, but nobody knows if the next email is the one that contains malware or might attempt to steal their identity or their credentials.